-The Mineral Resource Authority (MRA) is a collective term for the authorities within the Government of Greenland responsible for all aspects of the mineral and hydrocarbon exploration and mining in Greenland.
+The Greenland Minerals Authority (GMA) is a collective term for the authorities within the Government of Greenland responsible for all aspects of the mineral exploration and mining in Greenland.

 Ministry of Industry and Energy

 The Ministry of Industry and Energy is the authority for issues concerning industry policy including social impact assessment (SIA) and Impact Benefit Agreements (IBA) for mineral and hydrocarbon resources, related socio-economic issues as well as all matters related to hydrocarbons, including licensing, geological advice and marketing.
 Furthermore, the ministry is, according to the Agreement between the Greenland Government and the Danish Government (January 2016), cooperating with the Danish authorities ensuring that any activities, which among others, concern exploration, exploitation and export of radioactive products are done in a way that honors the Kingdom of Denmark’s international obligations to use nuclear material only for peaceful purpose.

 Environmental Agency for Mineral Resource Activities